 Marcus: "I had no control over my arms and legs"

 Marcus told me that he was open to the idea of past lives, but didn't seem to hold high hopes for the regression.
-When I asked him whether he thought it would work, he smiled and said: "We'll see".
-The hypnosis mostly consisted of Nicolas talking in a calm, relaxing tone, instructing Marcus to breathe in and out while visualising different things.
+When I asked him whether he thought it would work, he smiled and said: "We'll see."
+The hypnosis mostly consisted of Nicolas talking in a calm, relaxing tone, instructing Marcus to breathe in and out while visualizing different things.

 After a while, Marcus went into a trance, and Nicolas asked if he could see himself.
 After a pause of at least 30 seconds, he murmured that he saw a tall male.
 He sounded as if he found it hard to speak, and had a strange tone to his voice, as if he was struggling to make himself heard from another world.
 I'm not going to lie, it was pretty odd stuff, and at this point, I began to consider the possibility that I'd underestimated all this past life shit.

 Marcus went on to describe three scenarios from his former lives.
 The first was vague, and basically amounted to a man hanging about in some woods.
 There were no details about the time period, country or who the man was.